 Tips for the homeowner.

-You've decided to move and it's time to list your house for sale.
-Your agent has scheduled me to come out and photograph your home so here are a few suggestions to help your home look it's best which equals a quicker sale as well as make the photo session go quickly.
+You've decided to move and it's time to list your house for sale & now your agent has scheduled us to come out and photograph your home.
+I've put together a few suggestions to help your home look it's best; which equals a quicker sale...as well as make the photo session go quickly!

-Most peoples shop for their next home online and having your home photograph at its very best will filter through uninterested parties, which means you won't have to leave for a showing as often!
+Most people shop for their next home online and having your home photograph at its best will bring more viewers.
+More viewers bring more offers.

 There are large adjustments that can be made and then there are little things.